PRNicovich/NicoLase/README.md

 **Update March 2019** - The Basic Controller now supports use as a SerialStateDevice and SerialShutter in MicroManager.
 This allows you to control the laser sequencer just like a physical shutter or filter wheel.
 See the software build notes for details.

+**Update May 2020** - Basic controller sketch can now be controlled via the nicoLase Python class.
+Package is in ./Software/BasicController/Python.
+Run "pip install -e ." with terminal pointed to that directory to install.

 ### Triggering
 A diagram of the triggering sequence in the default external clock mode is given below: